-The Executive Team is the core of the organization helping to support nearly 5,000 members of the American Art Therapy Association and the important work of hundreds of volunteers serving on its Board and Committees.
+The Executive Team is the core of the organization helping to support members of the American Art Therapy Association and the important work of hundreds of volunteers serving on its Board and Committees.

 CYNTHIA WOODRUFF, EXECUTIVE DIRECTOR